Editorial Guidelines

 First, ensure you have an end goal in your mind.
 You must know what you want to tell the reader and the purpose of it.

-Knowing this will help determine how you want to go ahead with working on it.
+Knowing this will help determine how you want to work on it.

 Here are topic examples: #guides, #defi, #people, etc.